Fahim-Azwad/Diffusion-AI-Models-in-the-Medical-Field/README.md

 # Diffusion-AI-Models-in-the-Medical-Field
-Applications of Diffusion AI Models in the Medical Field and Their Data Analysis.
+This is the code base for analyzing different diffusion AI models in the medical field.